 Should You Be Proactive?

-Replacing a water heater before it actually breaks really isn’t necessary, unless you’re seeing the first warning signs of trouble (like small, persistent leaks) and your heater is located in a spot where water damage could be costly.
-But if you’re talking about a historically reliable heater tucked away in the basement on a concrete floor, it’s probably fine to leave things as they are.
+Replacing a water heater before it actually breaks really isn’t necessary.
+Unless you’re seeing the first warning signs of trouble (like small, persistent leaks) and your heater is located in a spot where water damage could be costly.
+But if you’re talking about a historically reliable water heater tucked away in the basement on a concrete floor, it’s probably fine to to wait until the unit stops working.

-A high-efficiency water heater can cut your bills significantly.
-Depending on whether you choose a traditional tank model, a heat pump water heater, or a tankless or solar model, you can save 10% to 50% on your water heating bill over a heater that meets minimum efficiency standards.
+Depending on whether you choose a traditional tank model or an on-demand tankless system, you can save 10% to 50% on your water heating bill over a heater that meets minimum efficiency standards.
 That means your purchase can wind up paying for itself fairly quickly.
-An ENERGY STAR heat pump model, for example, isn’t cheap, but it can save a four-person household $300+ per year in energy costs.
+Here are your water heater options: